Dan Majerle: 1993: Trip to the Finals

-The Suns had improved significantly with the addition of Barkley, while the trade itself which featured the departure of guard Jeff Hornacek meant that Majerle now served as the team's starting shooting guard.
-The result was a 62-win season for Phoenix, with Barkley winning the Most Valuable Player Award and Majerle finishing second on the team in scoring while being named to his second NBA All-Defensive Second Team.
-Majerle also finished first in the NBA in three-point field goals made and attempted, and scored 18 points in the 1993 NBA All-Star Game.
-The Suns entered the playoffs as the number 1 seed in the Western Conference, and defeated the Lakers, the San Antonio Spurs and the Seattle SuperSonics to reach the NBA Finals with Majerle averaging 15 points in the playoffs and posting big games such as a 34-point performance in the 5th game against Seattle.
-In the Finals, the Suns faced the defending champion Chicago Bulls led by Michael Jordan and Scottie Pippen.
-Despite having home court advantage the Suns could not beat the 2-time champions, who won in 6 games to win three championships in a row.
+The Suns had improved significantly with the addition of Barkley.
+The departure of shooting guard Jeff Hornacek moved Majerle into the starting job there.
+The result was a 62-win season for Phoenix, with Barkley winning the Most Valuable Player Award and Majerle finishing second on the team in scoring and being named to his second NBA All-Defensive Second Team.
+Majerle also led the NBA in three-point field goals made and attempted, and scored 18 points in the 1993 NBA All-Star Game.
+The Suns entered the playoffs as the number 1 seed in the Western Conference, and defeated the Lakers, the San Antonio Spurs and the Seattle SuperSonics to reach the NBA Finals.
+Majerle averaged 15 points in the playoffs and postedbig games such as a 34-point performance in the 5th game against Seattle.
+In the Finals, the Suns faced the defending champion Chicago Bulls, led by Michael Jordan and Scottie Pippen.
 Majerle performed well in the Suns win in game 3, scoring 28 points in the win in Chicago.
+Despite having home court advantage, however, the Suns could not best the Bulls, who won in 6 games to earn their third straight championship.

 Last years in Phoenix

 Majerle would again lead the league in three-point field goals and attempts in the 1993–94 season, as the Suns won 56 games and made the playoffs before losing to the eventual champion Houston Rockets in a 7-game semifinal series.
 He would then go on to play for Team USA and win in the World Championships in Canada.
 He would earn another selection to the All-Star game in the following season, scoring 10 points in the 1995 NBA All-Star Game which was held in Phoenix.
-Despite this, Majerle started in 46 games, playing small forward often as the team now featured Wesley Person at shooting guard and veteran A.C.
-Green at forward.
+Majerle started in 46 games, playing small forward often as the team featured Wesley Person at shooting guard and veteran A.C.
+Green at power forward.
 The Suns again lost in the semifinals to Houston in 7 games, and Majerle was traded to the Cleveland Cavaliers in the offseason.